-One of MetaMask's most exciting features is that of connecting to decentralized applications, or Dapps.
-Think of Dapps as a traditional website that you can access in your browser, but that have a special portal built into them that links them to the Ethereum network.
-In order to interact with that Ethereum functionality, you need to have a wallet connected to the Dapp portion of the website.
+One of MetaMask's most exciting features is its ability to connect to decentralized applications, or dapps (often referred to as Dapps, dApps, or Đapps).
+Think of dapps as traditional websites that you can access in your browser, but that have a special portal built into them that links them to a blockchain.
+In order to interact with the functionality of that network, you need to have a wallet connected to the dapp portion of the website.
 That's where MetaMask comes in.

-Certain types of transaction require granting a Dapp permission to access your funds--infinite amounts of your funds.
+Certain types of transaction require granting a dapp's smart contract permission to access your funds, and, in many cases, virtually infinite amounts of your funds.

-In fact, there have been cases of Dapps being created specifically with the intent to defraud users and steal all of their funds once they've granted this kind of access.
+In fact, there are many cases in which smart contracts run by dapps are created specifically to defraud users and steal all of their funds once they've granted this kind of access.